Klymit Insulated Double V Review

 |Accessories||Inflation bag/stuff sack||Stuff sack||Air Pump/Pillow||Stuff sack, pump, pump sack||Electric pump, 12 volt car plug, storage sack|

 Our Analysis and Test Results

 This Klymit Double mat is less expensive and lighter than most of the single mattresses in this review; however, it is also one of the least comfortable.
-The other double mat, the huge Exped MegaMat Duo is super comfy, but it packs away huge, and can only be used in car camping situations with a huge tent.
+Other, more plush, double mats that we tested can pack away huge, limiting their use to car camping situations with a huge tent.
 The Double V is a much more versatile mat that will fit in your backpack or your luggage.

-Compared to the average backpacking sleeping pad, the Insulated Double V is a very comfortable mat, but beside a plush glamping mattress like the Alps Mountaineering Outback or our Editors' Choice, the Exped MegaMat.
+Compared to the average backpacking sleeping pad, the Insulated Double V is a very comfortable mat.
 While the V pattern is excellent for keeping the pad light and warm, it's ridges and rails aren't as comfortable as flat, baffle-less foam pads.
-The Exped MegaMat Duo is our Top Pick for Comfort for Two, but the Double V fits in a backpack and can go many places the Megamat it just too big to go.
+The Double V fits in a backpack and can be carried to many places that other car camping mattresses are just too big to go.

 Ease of Use

 This pad inflates by connecting its stuff sack to the inflation valve, opening the roll-top closure, blowing air in, rolling the bag shut, and pushing air into the pad.
 It sounds like a pain, but it's not bad at all, and our testers found they could actually move air into the pad without blowing at all, merely opening the top of the stuff sack seemed to fill it with an adequate amount of air.